skylarshaffer/skylarshaffer/README.md

 # :two_hearts: Skylar Shaffer

 I am a Full-Stack Web Developer with a history in IT management.
-I specialize in serverless applications and security research.
+I specialize in serverless applications and I find API vulnerabilities in my free time.
+I am especially passionate about the LEGO system and my goal is to better encompass and standardize how we understand it.

 ![Header](https://github.com/skylarshaffer/skylarshaffer/assets/161654841/921436e3-f794-4c9b-bd40-957c9045b3ba)

 ## :computer: RN

-I’m currently working on a GraphQL introspection exploit and applying to jobs
+I’m currently working on:
+- A novel GraphQL introspection exploit
+- brickinfo: A Chrome Extension that injects advanced pricing information for LEGO bricks when browsing LEGO shopping websites
+- brickquery: A querying React application that automates Bricklink Wanted List creation and maintenance
+- brickapi: A fresh approach to brick database and APIs that seeks to solve the "subjectivity" problem with unique, flexible, objective, and consistent nested variants.

 ## :link: Links

 [![Email](https://img.shields.io/badge/Email-s%40skylarshaffer.com-708090?logo=mail.ru)](mailto:s@skylarshaffer.com)

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-skylarshaffer-0072b1?logo=linkedin)](https://www.linkedin.com/in/skylarshaffer/)

 ## :books: Stack